All newly admitted students must satisfy immunization verification requirements.

 Nevada State is partnering with Med+Proctor for the submission of immunization records.

 Please note that all immunization records must be submitted through Med+Proctor via the process listed below.
+Please do not send records to our office.

 How do I submit my immunization records?